forestgrape/coronavirus/4_immunological/immune_evasion.md

 #### Overcoming Neutralizing Antibodies
 [in work, to check and cite]
-The only virion protein reliable accessible is the spike protein, so that's the target.
-If a sufficient number of spikes have antibodies attached a virion cannot infect cells on its own anymore, since working spike proteins are needed for active cell entry.
+The only virion protein well accessible from the outside is the spike protein, so that's the target.
+If a sufficient number of spikes have antibodies attached:
+* a virion cannot infect cells on its own anymore, since working spike proteins are needed for active cell entry.
+* virions are marked for phagocytosis by immune cells which often destroys virions.

 Antibodies that block virions from infecting cells are called neutralizing antibodies.
 Coronaviruses have a variety of mechanisms to circumvent neutralizing antibodies.
-But circumventing neutralizing antibodies is not free for coronaviruses, so neutralizing antibodies slows them down, the immune system has more time and neutralizing antibodies also act
+But circumventing neutralizing antibodies is not free for coronaviruses, so neutralizing antibodies slows them down.
 - Mutate
 - Shield
   - glycans on the outside